 As part of this operation, the Russian military eliminated Abul Baha al-Asfari, an al-Nusra Front field commander who was in charge of several offensive operations in the province of Aleppo.

-The Sukhoi Su-33, based on Admiral Kuznetsov, took part in another massive airstrike against militant targets in Syria on November 17, focusing on command centers, ammunition depots, military hardware and facilities used to produce weapons.
+The Sukhoi Su-33, based on Admiral Kuznetsov, took part in another massive airstrike against militant targets in Syria on November 17, focusing on command centres, ammunition depots, military hardware and facilities used to produce weapons.
 The Russian Defense Ministry emphasized that all targets were verified through several intelligence channels, while unmanned aerial vehicles were monitoring the operation.

 "High precision airstrikes helps to minimize civilian casualties during large-scale operations.
 At the same time Russia needs to test its weapons and military equipment," People's Daily suggested.
 The country "has introduced multiple types of military hardware [during its counterterrorism operation in Syria] and has carried out high precision attacks to test efficiency and performance characteristics of its weapons."